If you want to challenge a decision about problems around your care needs assessment or paying for your care, find out your rights and what to do.

 If you’ve bought a financial product to pay for your care and you’re not satisfied, find out the company’s complaints procedure.
 Then launch an official complaint with them.

-Firms regulated by the Financial Conduct Authority (FCA) are legally obliged to have one.
-Find out more on the FCA websiteOpens in a new window
+Firms regulated by the Financial Conduct Authority (FCA) are legally obliged to have oneOpens in a new window.
+Find out more on FCA.

 If you’re not happy with the result, contact the Financial Ombudsman ServiceOpens in a new window to complain.